gaogaotiantian/viztracer/README.md

     # Something happens here
 ```

+There are a lot of [advanced usage](https://viztracer.readthedocs.io/en/stable/advanced_usage.html) available as well.

 ### Display Result

-By default, VizTracer will generate a stand alone HTML file which you can simply open with Chrome(maybe Firefox?).
+By default, VizTracer will generate a stand alone HTML file which you can simply open with Chrome.
 The front-end uses trace-viewer to show all the data.

 However, you can generate json file as well, which complies to the chrome trace event format.
 You can load the json file on [perfetto](https://ui.perfetto.dev/), which will replace the deprecated trace viewer in the future.
 Or you can use [chrome://tracing](chrome://tracing/) to load the file.